tho15/carnd-mpc-control-project/README.md

 ### The Model

-The model used in this project is a kinematic bicycle model.
-The model ignores tire forces, gravity, and mass.
-Following equations describe the system model:
+The model used in this project is a kinematic model that is simplifications of dynamic models that ignore tire forces, gravity, and mass.The model describes the car state as [*x, y, &#936;, v, cte, e&#936;*].
+The *x, y* are 2D cartesian coordinates of the car. *&#936;* is the orientation of the car heading to.

 ![kinematicModel](images/model_equations.png)